jeanfitz/OpenFoam-Open-Channel-Flow-Tutorial/README.md

 We modify the blockMeshDict file to double the cells of the hex elements.
 We also check the mesh to make sure it is legal and we didn't make a mistake in modifying blockMeshDict file.

-blockMesh
-checkMesh
-setFields
-interFoam
+Run the following commands.

+*blockMesh
+*checkMesh
+*setFields
+*interFoam

-Post screenshot here.
-Time = 0.5 sec.
+Post screenshot here. alpha.water (interpolated) Time = 0.5 sec.
 ![mesh](damBreak_mesh.png)

 The mesh refinement simulation took 761 seconds with dt=0.001 sec.
 The time discretization method is Euler. which according to the OpenFoam